Clemapfel/mousetrap/docs/03_actions.md

 action_02.add_shortcut("<Control>2");
 ```

-Now, when we run our application and open our popover menu, we see that the application automatically added these keyboard shortcuts to the menu display:
+We do not need to change anything about how the menu is constructed.
+When we run our application and open our popover menu, we see that the application automatically added the keyboard shortcuts to the menu display:

 \image html two_action_menu_model_with_shortcuts.png

-Now, while the menu is open, if the user pressed the set keybindings, the actions will trigger, just as if they clicked the corresponding item.
+While the menu is open, if the user pressed the shown keybinding, the actions will trigger, just as if they clicked the corresponding item.

-To learn more about the syntax used for the string that is the argument to `add_shortcut`, look forward to chapter 5.